Performance - Pleasing an Audience

 The less spiritual the church, the more the emphasis remains upon performance and show.
 The more the demand for performance the greater the performance pressure.
 The greater the self awareness, the less the ability to sense God in the parts.
 Conversely the more spiritual the ministry the less there is a sense that was performed.
 A transparent minister is God conscious and less self conscious.

-We see an attempt or a form of this
+worship.
+We see an attempt or a form of this in the construction

-in this worship.
-God wishes to reveal his glory
+and participants in this worship.
+God wishes to reveal his glory but

-of equal importance in bringing in God's presence
+Each member is of equal importance in bringing in God's presence and